 - After you have added a territory, you will be able to remove and add your desired music services for that particular territory by clicking the blue “Add Service” at the bottom or, hover over the 3 dots to the right of each shown service and click the red X that appears.

 - You can also customize the CTA text by typing in the box under “Action Text”.

 - Remember to click "Update" in the top right corner to save your changes.

-Once you have added at least one territory, the default territory is titled "Elsewhere".
+Once you have added at least one territory, the default territory is titled "Default".
 Any settings you make here will apply to all territories that you have not explicitly added to this section in your board settings.

 You can now use your selected territories to create specific rules and behaviors when creating or editing your links.

 How to create localized landing pages for a link

 Once you have added your territories to your board settings, you will be able to use them when creating or editing Linkfire links.
 When doing so, you can customize your landing page for different countries in the section titled “Landing Page”.